 Shannon utilizes a transfeminist therapeutic approach in working with differently gendered adolescents, individuals, and trans families.
 Her interests extend to working with couples, polyamorous relationships (polyships), and groups, and she especially enjoys working with those in alternative family structures.
 Her clinical orientation is influenced by both the narrative and the open dialogue traditions, and she is currently a senior clinical associate of the Institute for Dialogic Practice, founded by Mary Olson, in Northampton, Ma.
 In addition to her private practice at Translate Gender, Inc. she works with the Gender and Family Project at the Ackerman Institute and at the group practice, Northampton Sex Therapy Associates.
 Shannon's published paper in Women and Therapy Journal, introduces her transfeminist therapeutic approach, Gender Disorder as Gender Oppression: A Transfeminist Approach to Rethinking the Pathologization of Gender Non-Conformity.

-L. Davis Chandler (they/them), LICSW, graduated from Smith College School for Social Work in 2011.
+Davis Chandler (they/them), LICSW, graduated from Smith College School for Social Work in 2011.
 They relocated to the Pioneer Valley from San Francisco, CA. Davis currently works at Windhorse Integrative Mental Health in Northampton working with adults experiencing extreme states of mind and/or major life disruptions.
 Prior they worked as a family therapist with children and their families in a community mental health setting.
 They specialize in working with gender non-conforming, queer, and trans children, adolescents, and adults.
 They are the co-director of Translate Gender, Inc. and currently co-lead two therapy in Northampton, one for trans and gender nonconforming young people and their families and the other for trans and gender nonconforming adults and their partners.
-Davis also self-identifies as queer and gender nonconforming.
+They also maintain a private practice with the Center for Psychotherapy and Social Justice.
+Davis self-identifies as queer and nonbinary/trans.

 Think about children's lit, libraries, teen and adult partnerships, changing the criminal (in)justice system, celebrating our identities and our differences and our families, reveling in our genders, and building new ways of being together.
 This is the work that Lani Blechman (she/her) loves to do.
 Lani is the librarian at Leverett Elementary School.
 She is a social justice organizer.
 She is a facilitator of Translate Gender's family group and a gender inclusion trainer focusing on making schools and libraries supportive for trans, gender nonconforming, and non binary people.
 Lani self-identifies as a white, queer woman, and she is passionate about anti-racism, organizing library collections, trans inclusion, and the positive change that you want to make, instigate, and create.
 Lani hold a Masters of Library Science from Simmons College, and she has been trained as an Intergroup Dialogue facilitator.